-A licensed driver awaiting trial for driving or being in charge of a vehicle whilst under the influence of drink or drugs should be revoked with immediate effect pending the outcome of the trial.
-If the licence holder is not convicted, a new licence application can be made and where the application is successful the licence will be issued in an expedited manner following the Council's expedition policy.
+Any driver charged with the offence(s) of being in charge of a vehicle whilst under the influence of drink and/or drugs will be revoked with immediate effect.
+Where a driver is charged and revoked, but is subsequently found not guilty, they may apply for a new licence to be re-issued in an expedited manner following the Council's expedition policy.